Geothermal fields 🢔 Geothermal features 🢔 Geological wonders 🢔 Categories of wonders

-This geothermal area has formed on the great divide between Europe and America – fissure zone of Mid-Atlantic Ridge.
-Several geothermal fields – Seltún, Hverahvammur, Hverahlíð and Austurengjar – here are located close together, each with its own charm and specifics.
+This geothermal area has formed on the great divide between Europe and America – the fissure zone of the Mid-Atlantic Ridge.
+Several geothermal fields – Seltún, Hverahvammur, Hverahlíð, and Austurengjar – here are located close together, each with its own charm and specifics.

 Several eruptions have taken place in this area since the arrival of people to Iceland.
-Large eruption of Ogmundargigar volcano took place several kilometres from Krýsuvík in 1151.
+The large eruption of the Ogmundargigar volcano took place several kilometers from Krysuvik in 1151.
 Lava reached the ocean then.
-Last eruptions in this area took place in the 14th century.
+The last eruptions in this area took place in the 14th century.

 Maars and geothermal energy

 Near the geothermal fields are located several maars – rounded lakes.
 They were formed by explosions, caused by the overheated steam of groundwater.
 The largest among them is Grænavatn – up to 46 m deep and 350 m wide, emerald-colored lake.
 Somewhat smaller is Gestsstaðavatn – another maar.

 People would be glad to harness geothermal power that close to Reykjavík – but this is not easy at all.
 Some exploration boreholes have been made in the early 1970s – but the rebellios geothermal forces sneered at explorers.
 One such borehole has turned into a geyser – it started irregular eruptions in 2010.

 Another borehole blew up itself in 1999 – now here is a crater with 30 m diameter.
 The explosion blew away a small building – cafe for tourists.
 Happily no one was there.